 What You Need

-• Bavette
+Bavette

-• 100 gram Mai Take
+100 gram Mai Take

-• Olive Oil
+Olive Oil

-• Butter
+Butter

-• Thyme
+Thyme

-• Black Pepper
+Black Pepper

 What You Do

+We’re not the world greatest carnivores.
+Bavette has an intense taste, so we would recommend 100 grams per person maximum.
 The bavette must be room temperature.
 So take it out of the refrigerator let’s say 2 hours in advance.
 Heat a heavy iron skillet, add olive oil.
 Fry as you would do a normal steak, but significantly longer.
 We fried our 214 gram of bavette for maybe 6 minutes.
 Agreed, you think your lovely bavette will be overcooked, but it will be fine.
 Ad some butter towards the end to coat the meat.
 Arroser and turn frequently.
 Check the firmness of the beef.
 As soon as you feel it becomes firmer, transfer to a plate and allow to rest for 15 minutes.
+The Mai Take need a few minutes only.
+Fry them gently in the same pan.
+You may want to add some of the juices of the bavette.
+Slice the bavette and serve with the Mai Take, a generous amount of fresh thyme and black pepper.

-In October 2016 Jamie Oliver was criticised for making paella the wrong way.
+In October 2016 Jamie Oliver was criticised for making paella thewrong way.
 He dared adding chorizo to one of the most Spanish dishes ever.
 Paella should be made with rabbit, snails, chicken, beans, saffron and rice.
 How dare he insult all of Spain by adding chorizo to his Paella?
 Naked chef or not, ambassador of healthy food or not, no one touches Paella.

 Rape a la Marinera is among our favourites because it’s all about monkfish, which is such a tasty fish.
 The monkfish is presented with a generous tomato sauce, large shrimps, vongole and bread.
 What better way to enjoy life!